jonlpersson/ed-latimore/site/_posts/2022-07-21-big-ideas-from-how-to-fail-at-almost-everything-and-still-win-big.md

   failure and setback.
 image:
 ---
 I’ve seen this book mentioned a few times, but I only became seriously interested in it when I started reading Scott Adams’ blog.
-While you may not know Scott Adams the blogger, you likely know Scott Adams, the famous cartoonist, from his famous comic strip,&nbsp;*Dilbert*.
+While you may not know Scott Adams the blogger, you likely know Scott Adams, the famous cartoonist, from his famous comic strip, *Dilbert*.

-In his bestseller *How to Fail at Almost Everything and Still Win Big: Kind of the story of my life*, the creator of Dilbert delivers exactly what he promises in the title of the book: a series of strategies from his personal experience that helped him win big despite encountering numerous failures, setbacks, and obstacles.&nbsp;
+In his bestseller *How to Fail at Almost Everything and Still Win Big: Kind of the story of my life*, the creator of Dilbert delivers exactly what he promises in the title of the book: a series of strategies from his personal experience that helped him win big despite encountering numerous failures, setbacks, and obstacles.

 This is truly a great book that is simultaneously inspirational, practical, and contains a lot of common sense The writing style is a mix between casual narrative and memoir.
 He does a good job of getting you to look at things through his worldview that you put the book down, fired up to act on your plan, and better able to plan so that you’re fired up.